clj-kondo/clj-kondo/doc/hooks.md

 `:analyze-call` hooks, are running in SCI and have a subset of Clojure available.

-Let's illustrate `:macroexpand` hooks using an example.
+Let's illustrate the `:macroexpand` hook using an example.
 Consider this script with a macro that causes unresolved symbols:

 ``` clojure